SpellholdStudios/SpellholdStudios.github.io/README.md

 ## <a name="mega" id="mega"></a>Mega Modifications

-Documentation for all modifications that are part of the definition of mega-modification (i.e. BGT, TDD, SoS, TS, NeJ, RoT, CtB, BP and related mods) hosted at SHS.
+Documentation for all modifications that are part of the definition of mega-modification (i.e. BGT, TDD, SoS, TS, NeJ, RoT, CtB, BP and related mods) hosted at <a href="http://www.shsforums.net/files/category/9-mega-modifications/">SHS</a>.

 <div align="right"><a href="#top">Back to top</a></div>